Provenance Graph Kernel: Provenance Kernel Framework

 \begin{definition}[Feature Vector] Let $\GG$ be a family of graphs and define $\ftype^{\depth}(\vv) = \{\aftype_1, \dots, \aftype_s\}$ as the (enumerated) set of all provenance types of depth \textbf{up to} $\depth$ encountered in $\vv$.
 The feature vector of a graph $G \in \GG$ is given by:

-where $x_i = \sz{\{v \mid \ftype^{\depth}(v) = \aftype_i, \text{ and } v \in G\}}$ \end{definition} Note that Definition~\ref{def:feature_vector} explicitly considers the possibility parallel inference of feature vectors among all graphs in a family $\GG$, as suggested by \citet{shervashidze2011weisfeiler} in the context of of the number of edges, similarly to the evaluation of Weisfeiler-Lehman graph kernels.
-In fact, this property comes from the fact that provenance kernels are an explicit graph kernel, i.e., the feature vectors, and not only the dot products between each pair, are known (for other examples of explicit graph kernels, see \citealt[p.
+where $x_i = \sz{\{v \mid \ftype^{\depth}(v) = \aftype_i, \text{ and } v \in G\}}$ \end{definition} Note that Definition~\ref{def:feature_vector} explicitly considers the possibility parallel inference of feature vectors among all graphs in a family $\GG$, as previously suggested by \cite{shervashidze2011weisfeiler}.
+In fact, this property comes from the fact that provenance kernels are an explicit graph kernel, i.e., the feature vectors, and not only the dot products between each pair, are known (for other examples of explicit graph kernels, see \cite[p.
 14]{nikolentzos2019survey}).
 We apply this definition to our graph in \fref{fig:mimic_example} as an example.

 \begin{example} Consider the provenance graph $G$ depicted in \fref{fig:mimic_example}.
 In order to infer $\ftypevector^{\,1}(G)$, we need $G$'s $0$-types and $1$-types.
 There are three of the former and four of the latter, and we denote them by: